dojot/docs/source/architecture.rst

 Cron
 ****

-Cron is a dojot's microservice that allows you to schedule events (or requests) to be emitted (done) to other microservices inside dojot platform.
+Cron is a dojot's microservice that  allows you to schedule events to be emitted - or requests to be sent - to other other microservices inside dojot platform.

 Kafka2Ftp